-The AJP wants to increase biodiversity and to promote practices that enable a flourishing native bird population, coexisting with humans throughout Australia.
+The Animal Justice Party (AJP) wants to increase biodiversity and to promote practices that enable a flourishing native bird population, coexisting with humans throughout Australia.

 The AJP recognises the importance that biodiversity plays for birdlife (and all other life) on our planet.
 Australian ecosystems are vital for the survival of internationally significant migratory species.
 Many areas of wetland and coast provide key habitats for these migratory species, so loss of biodiversity in Australia has ramifications that extend beyond our borders.